geekdeluxe/reading-notes/reading-notes-page3.md

   **GitHub's Atom**

-  +Host and review code on GitHub
+  + Host and review code on GitHub
-  +Get help with your projects!
+  + Get help with your projects!
-  +Hackable?
+  + Hackable?
-  +Learn about Emmmet (a useful Syntax for writing HTML efficiently).
-Install if not already built into Text Editor +Code Completion is something to be truly thankful for.
+  + Learn about Emmmet (a useful Syntax for writing HTML efficiently).
+Install if not already built into Text Editor
+  + Code Completion is something to be truly thankful for.
 This is autofill for code.
 Remarkable stuff :)
-  +Syntax Highlighting (this feature colorizes text to reduce eye strain while coding).
+  + Syntax Highlighting (this feature colorizes text to reduce eye strain while coding).

   ***Microsoft's Visual Studio Code**

-  +Emmett is built in
+  + Emmett is built in
-  +Syntax Highlighting
+  + Syntax Highlighting
-  +Autosave!!
+  + Autosave!!
-  +Themes Available
+  + Themes Available
-  +Code Completion (even includes closing tags and brackets when opened) +Lots of extensions available
+  + Code Completion (even includes closing tags and brackets when opened)
+  + Lots of extensions available